yuvaly0/yuvaly0.github.io/_posts/hevd-writeups/2020-09-15-hevd-writeups.md

 #### Explotation
 Our goal is to pop a cmd with system permissions

-1. Derandomize the pool (get to a predictable state) - heap spray
+1. Derandomize the pool (get to a predictable state) - pool spray
-2. Trigger the overflow and overwrite a shellcode address
+2. Trigger the overflow and overwrite an address with a shellcode address
-3. jump to shellcode and pop a cmd
+3. jump to the shellcode and pop a cmd

 We cant just the overwrite the buffer because it will mess up the pool structure and cause a BSOD: